 And remember, just because you feel certain does not mean you are right.
 This is particularly the case if you are straying outside of your comfort zone (i.e. you are relatively junior, it is an unusual case, it is outside of your area of expertise etc.).
 Whatever you do don't forget the Dunning-Kruger effect 1,2, which is all too alive and well in medicine.

 The user interface to set Diagnostic certainty (DC) is visible immediately below the title in case edit mode.
 It comprises a slider, with descriptions of each state.

-The status of cases is indicated with a coloured dot (see below).
+The status of cases is indicated with a colored dot (see below).

 There are 5 possible levels of diagnostic certainty